 Investing in ETFs

 The same purpose-driven investment philosophy, a new way to tap in.
-Brought to you by the original ethical investors.
+Brought to you by one of Australia’s original ethical investors.

 Introducing our first ETF

-Our first ETF, ‘AEAE’ gives you access to a focused basket of stocks from the S&P ASX 300, actively managed by our award-winning team from both an ethics and investment perspective.
-It is a High Conviction active ETF, giving you the added flexibility to buy or sell whenever you like.
+Our first ETF, ‘AEAE’ gives you access to a focused basket of stocks from the S&P ASX 300, actively managed by our award-winning# team from both an ethics and investment perspective.
+It is a High Conviction active ETF, giving you added flexibility to buy or sell whenever you like.

 Invest with a clear conscience